yufeih/azure-docs-sdk-node/docs-ref-services/preview/ai-metrics-advisor-readme.md

 ### MetricsAdvisorClient

-`MetricsAdvisorClient` is the primary querying interface for developers using the Metrics Advisor client library.
+`MetricsAdvisorClient` is the primary query interface for developers using the Metrics Advisor client library.
 It provides asynchronous methods to access a specific use of Metrics Advisor, such as listing incidents, retrive root causes of incidents, retrieving original time series data and time series data enriched by the service.

 ### MetricsAdvisorAdministrationClient

 `MetricsAdvisorAdministrationClient` is the interface responsible for managing entities in the Metrics Advisor resources, such as managing data feeds, anomaly detection configurations, anomaly alerting configurations.

-### DataFeed
+### Data Feed

-A `DataFeed` is what Metrics Advisor ingests from your data source, such as Cosmos DB or a SQL server.
+A data feed is what Metrics Advisor ingests from your data source, such as Cosmos DB or a SQL server.
 A data feed contains rows of:

 - timestamps
 - zero or more dimensions